DanielGoncalves666/Zheng-2011-Model/readme.md

 Variables and toggle options related to pedestrians (all optional):

-      --allow-x-movement     The movement of pedestrians isn't restricted when X movements occur.
       --avoid-corner-movement   Prevents movement in the corners of walls and obstacles.
 A single diagonal movement through the corner of a obstacle becomes three movements.